 - If you have a landline phone nook in your kitchen, you’ll probably want to replace it with a mobile device charging station, like all the most modern kitchens have, with all the cords kept hidden away.

-When it comes to pergolas, Perth residents are experts on knowing how to use them to the best advantage.
+When it comes to a pergola or patio, Iron Design Roofing are the experts on knowing how to use them to the best advantage.
 A pergola is a delightful addition to the home, increasing its value for relatively little cost.
 It can be used in many ways and positions to give residents a place to relax outside that has a little shelter when needed.

 The addition of shade blades will increase the usage of this simple structure as they can provide shelter from light rain, hot sun and to some extent, the wind.
 What exactly are shade blades?
 They are long, narrow blades installed on the roof of the pergola that can be opened or shut.
 When open, they let in more sun, and facilitate the removal of hot air that may gather under the roof.